How to join a walk

 Ascents and descents

-April is often a very good month for walking in this area.
-Sometimes the weather is relatively calm and fine.
+The spring is often a very good time for walking in this area.
 If we are unlucky and have bad weather, you will find each walk tougher than described.
-We have had snow!

 What should I wear?